ShikhaMishra127/WPAutomation-3/wp-automation/readme.md

 ## Project configuration

 * Project configuration is located in [Cfg.java][2] class
-* All the properties hardcoded in this file and in `config.properties` that contains all values for qa, stage and prod env
+* All the properties hardcoded in this file and in [config.properties][3] that contains all values for qa, stage and prod env
 * Useful changes for local test development are:
 1. Change `"true"` to `"false"` to see browser window on your machine
 ```java